 Indiana Wesleyan University offers several nurse practitioner programs for graduate students.
-Students can choose to enroll in an online master’s of science in nursing (MSN) in family and primary care (FNP) or psychiatric mental health (PMHNP).
-The school also offers post-master’s certificates in these two fields.
+Students can choose to enroll in an online master’s of science in nursing (MSN) or post-MSN certificate in family and primary care (FNP) or psychiatric mental health (PMHNP).

 These programs are blended programs requiring one on-campus course as well as several campus residencies and workshops.
 The MSN degrees can be completed in about 30 months, and the certificates require the completion of 27 to 33 credits.
 Clinical hours are typically completed at a local site that is approved by Indiana Wesleyan University.